 6. CUSTOM ANALYSIS (1) ADAPTABILITY TO SPECIAL ENVIRONMENTS

-BIRTH OF THE SENTINEL NINE Within the DSO's Sentinel Project, various custom-made handguns purpose-built for combatting bioterrorism were developed, based upon the P226E2.
+BIRTH OF THE SENTINEL NINE Within the DSO's Sentinel Project, various custom-made handguns purpose-built for combating bioterrorism were developed, based upon the P226E2.
 Two types of custom candidates were narrowed down in the final stage, then after passing through a trial (※1), the Sentinel Nine won and was adopted by the DSO.
-The model name Sentinel Nine was originally a codename attached during development representing the "9th prototype", but the ammunition it uses is sometimes the 9mm Parabellum bullet, so it would simply be used as the name after being formally adopted by the DSO.
+The model name Sentinel Nine was originally a codename attached during development representing the "9th prototype", but the ammunition it uses is usually the 9mm Parabellum bullet, so it would simply be used as the name after being formally adopted by the DSO.
 The Sentinel Nine was reborn from the P226E2 at the hands of the DSO as an anti-bioterror dedicated handgun.
 First let's look at the final specifications from "adaptability to special environments." ※1.
 When a new firearm's adopted by the military or police an employment test is conducted, referred to as a "trial."
 Within the trial, tens of thousands of shots are fired to test accuracy and durability, and rigorous tests against drops, impacts, high and low temperatures etc. are performed, with improvements and tests repeated until it attains a standard for adoption.
 If it's a DSO trial with an anti-bioterror focus, the contents will be even more severe. |

 THE FIELDS OF "DARKNESS" AGENTS FACE